lifs-tools/lipidspace/README.md

 ### Using cppgoslin

 The two major functions within cppgoslin are the parsing and printing of lipid names.
 A minimalistic example will demonstrate both functions the easiest way.
 In the *examples* folder, you will find the *lipid_name_parser.cpp* file.
-Compile it by using
+Compile it by typing:

 ```
 cd examples